-The 2021 Federal Stikine River Sockeye Salmon subsistence fishery began June 21.
-High water slowed harvest effort during the first two weeks of the fishery.
-However, Sockeye harvest rates began increasing over the July 4th weekend and have remained steady throughout the remainder of the fishery.
+The 2021 Federal Stikine River Sockeye Salmon subsistence fishery ended July 31.
+High water slowed harvest effort during the beginning of the fishery.
+However, Sockeye harvest rates began increasing over the July 4th weekend and remained steady throughout the remainder of the fishery.
+The Stikine River Coho Salmon fishery is open until October 1.
+No Coho Salmon harvest has been reported yet.
 A total of 97 Stikine River permits and 29 general salmon permits have been issued for the area and no harvest estimates are available at this time.

-Yakutat, Juneau, and Admiralty areas of Northern Southeast Alaska - Jake Musslewhite (907-789-6256; jgmusslewhite@fs.fed.us), Forest Service, Tongass National Forest August 9, 2021
+Yakutat, Juneau, and Admiralty areas of Northern Southeast Alaska - Jake Musslewhite (907-789-6256; jgmusslewhite@fs.fed.us), Forest Service, Tongass National Forest